apache/incubator-gluten/README.md

 # 3 Usage

-Gluten is still under active development now.
+Gluten is still under active development.
 There are two ways to use Gluten.

 # 3.1 Use Prebuilt jar

-One Way is use released binary jar.
-Here is the simple example. we support centos7/8 and ubuntu20.04/22.04 now.
+One Way is to use released binary jar.
+Here is a simple example.
+We support centos7/8 and ubuntu20.04/22.04 by now.

 ```
 spark-shell \